 We’ll be the first to point out that the native Windows 10 option is impressive; however, there are a variety of third-party apps that give you a bit more.
 With these apps, you can enjoy more definitive, grid-like changes to your windows so you can obtain all the tools you love so much (in the perfect size) and place them wherever you desire.
 Our recommendation is AquaSnap.

-AquaSnap allows you to create and adjust as many split windows as you need with a snap function that works similarly to the Windows version.
-It’s a bit more flexible and includes a few neat, additional tools like snapping small windows together and other tricks.
+AquaSnap lets its users develop and change as many split windows as necessary with a neat snap function that operates similarly to Windows 10.
+That being said, it’s slightly more flexible and consists of a few cool, extra tools such as snapping small windows together and other sweet gimmicks.